tamaszentai/RoRapp/README.md

 # README

-This is a Ruby on Rails application which sends an email using a form following MVC design pattern.
+<h2>This is a Ruby on Rails application which sends an email using a form following MVC design pattern.</h2>
 * Ruby on Rails
 * JavaScript
 * Bootstrap
 * Mail_form gem

-* Make sure that your system has the proper prerequisites installed.
-These include:
+<h2>Make sure that your system has the proper prerequisites installed.
+These include:</h2>
 <ul>
 <li>Ruby</li>
 <li>SQLite3</li>